-Field(a) Milest to openify Field(s) What to specify Enable HTTP runtime port and Port number Enable HTTP Admin port and To enable HTTP listener ports, select any or all of the HTTP port options and then specify a corresponding port number.
-Port number By default for all HTTP port types, the application server listens on port: 83 in NetWare ◆ 8080 in UNIX ◆ 80 in Windows The default port for HTTPS (RSA) and HTTPS (DSA) is 443.
-For more information, see "Setting up separate ports" on page 108.
-To disable HTTP communications, see "Turning off HTTP communications" on page 207.
+Field(s) What to specify Enable HTTP runtime port and Port number To enable HTTP listener ports, select any or all of the HTTP port options and then specify a corresponding port number.
+Enable HTTP Admin port and Port number By default for all HTTP port types, the application server listens on port: ♦ 83 in NetWare ◆ 8080 in UNIX ♦ 80 in Windows The default port for HTTPS (RSA) and HTTPS (DSA) is 443.
+For more information, see "Setting up separate ports" on page 79.
+To disable HTTP communications, see "Turning off HTTP communications" on page 150.
 Username for server (UNIX only) To specify the user under whose account the server is started on UNIX.
-The default is root.
+The default is root .
 SilverMaster database name To change the SilverMaster database the server uses.
 For example, you might need to change the name of the SilverMaster database if you are setting up a load balancing cluster.
 All servers in a cluster must use the same SilverMaster database.
 You'd use this field to specify the SilverMaster database name.

 - 6 Click Update.

 - 7 To activate the changes, click Restart.

-- For more information, see "Restarting the application server" on page 101.
+- For more information, see "Restarting the application server" on page 74.